 - Type A, the most severe form, begins in early infancy and occurs most often in Jewish families.
-Additional symptoms include weakness, an enlarged liver and spleen, swollen lymph nodes, and profound brain damage by six months of age.
+Additional symptoms include profound brain damage by six months of age and weakness.
 Children with this type rarely live beyond 18 months.

 - Type C may appear early in life or develop in the teen or adult years.
 It is caused by a lack of the NPC1 or NPC2 proteins.
-Affected individuals may have extensive brain damage that can cause an inability to look up and down, difficulty in walking and swallowing, and progressive loss of vision and hearing.
-There may be moderate enlargement of the spleen and liver.
+Neurological complications may include extensive brain damage that can cause an inability to look up and down, difficulty in walking and swallowing, and progressive loss of vision and hearing.
+Depending on severity, some individuals die in childhood while others live into adulthood.

 There is currently no cure for Niemann-Pick disease.
 Treatment is supportive.
 Children usually die from infection or progressive neurological loss.
-There is currently no effective treatment for persons with type A. Bone marrow transplantation has been attempted in a few individuals with type B. The development of enzyme replacement and gene therapies might also be helpful for those with type B. Restricting one's diet does not prevent the buildup of lipids in cells and tissues.
-An observational study by the NIH's Eunice Kennedy Shriver National Institute of Child Health and Human Development in 2020 showed the drug miglustat could slow the deterioration of swallowing function in children and adolescents with NPC1 and decrease the risk of pneumonia resulting from aspiration, or inhaling food or drink.
+Bone marrow transplantation has been attempted in a few individuals with type B, with mixed results.
+Restricting one's diet does not prevent the buildup of lipids in cells and tissues.

 How can I or my loved one help improve care for people with Niemann-Pick disease?